pingcap/docs-cn/dashboard/dashboard-profiling.md

 ![Download profiling result](/media/dashboard/dashboard-profiling-download.png)

-You can also click a single instance on the list to directly view its profiling result.
+You can also click an individual instance in the table to view its profiling result (including flame charts, directed acyclic graphs, and texts).
+Alternatively, you can hover on ... to download raw data.

 ![Single instance result](/media/dashboard/dashboard-profiling-view-single.png)